felangel/bloc/docs/flutterweathertutorial.md

 > Our `ThemeBloc` is going to be responsible for converting `ThemeEvents` into `ThemeStates`.

-Our `ThemeEvents` are going to consist of a single event called `WeatherChanged` which will be dispatched whenever the weather conditions we are displaying have changed.
+Our `ThemeEvents` are going to consist of a single event called `WeatherChanged` which will be added whenever the weather conditions we are displaying have changed.

 ```dart
 abstract class ThemeEvent extends Equatable {